 SQL clauses currently supported by COS Select include:

 For more information on SQL clauses, see SELECT Command.

 - For more information on SQL functions, see SQL Functions.

 AND, NOT, OR

 <, >, <=, >=, =, <>, !=, BETWEEN, IN

 - For more information on operators, see Operators.

 You can initiate an extraction request using the console, API, or SDK:

-If a problem occurs when you try to execute a query, COS Select will return an error code and the associated error message.
+If a problem occurs when you execute on a query, COS Select will return an error code and associated error message.
 For the list of error codes and descriptions, see Special Error Codes.